SarahMcCoy/Logistic-Regression-/README.md

 ### Project at a Glance:
 - Objective: use machine learning to create a model that predicts which passengers survived the Titanic shipwreck.
-- Project Tools:
+- Project Tools: Python (libraries: Numpy, Pandas, Scikit-learn) Data Visualization Tools: Matplotlib and Seaborn
 - Data:

+### Tasks
+1. Get Data
+2. Exploratory Data Analysis
+3. Data Cleaning
+4. Create a Logistic Regression
+5. Predict and Evaluate

 ## The Second Project

 ### Project at a Glance:
 - Objective: create a model that will predict whether or not they will click on an ad based off the features of that user.
-- Project Tools:
+- Project Tools: Python (libraries: Numpy, Pandas, Scikit-learn) Data Visualization Tools: Matplotlib and Seaborn
 - Data:

 ### Tasks
 1. Get Data
 2. Exploratory Data Analysis
 3. Logistic Regression
-4. Predictions and Evaluations
+4. Predict and Evaluate